-If you’re like most job applicants, you probably have gone through a background check process before.
+If you’re like most job candidates, you probably have gone through a background check process before.
 This practice is only becoming more common.
 Even volunteer organizations may require a background check before you begin to donate your time.

 Most background checks are not performed by your prospective employer.
 Instead, they will likely be performed by a third party company.
 These companies each perform background checks slightly differently, either due to internal processes or at the request of the employer.

 “I have a blemish on my record.
 Will it show up on my background check?”

 It depends.
 There is no industry standard for what is included in a background check report.
 While one employer may only check your employment history, another employer may do a thorough criminal background check, a drug screen, and require character references.

 Whether your background is squeaky clean or there are a few things that an employer might turn up, here are three things you can do to prepare for the process:

 Know your own background.

 If you do have any red flags on your record, don’t try to hide them or assume they won’t be found.
 Have any conviction, parole, or other documents in order and ready to provide to your prospective employer.
 Even if you don’t think there is anything to find in your background, securing extra copies of your degree and making sure to have your I-9 documents on hand will be invaluable when it comes time for the background check process.